MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-dns-private-resolver/includes/3-how-azure-dns-private-resolver-works.md

 Contains matching domain with target DNS server IP addresses.

 The Forwarding Rules includes one or more target DNS servers that are used for conditional forwarding.
-The forwarding rules contains domain name, the target DNS server IP, and the port (53) to forward the name resolution traffic.
+The forwarding rules contain domain name, the target DNS server IP, and the port (53) to forward the name resolution traffic.

 ## How those features work together

 In a hybrid environment, name resolution from on-premises is sent to Azure DNS private resolver’s Inbound Endpoint IP address then resolves the name from Azure Private DNS zones linked to the VNET where resolver is deployed or from public internet DNS namespace.

-When there is a name resolution from Azure to on-premises, other clouds or to an external DNS, the Azure DNS private resolver’s Outbound Endpoint conditionally forwards that request to target DNS server.
+When there's a name resolution from Azure to on-premises, other clouds or to an external DNS, the Azure DNS private resolver’s Outbound Endpoint conditionally forwards that request to target DNS server.

-The Outbound Endpoint uses DNS Forwarding Ruleset which comprises one or more DNS Forwarding Rules.
+The Outbound Endpoint uses DNS Forwarding Ruleset that comprises one or more DNS Forwarding Rules.